Pulled Out of the Pit and Still Praising — Modern Paraphrase | nocap.bible

-Pulled Out of the Pit and Still Praising
+Pulled Out of the Pit and Still Praising.

-4 min read
+6 min read

 📢 Chapter 40 — A New Song From the Bottom 🎶

 wrote this one from experience.
 He'd been in the pit — not metaphorically, like actually stuck in the lowest place you can imagine — and God reached down and pulled him out.
-This psalm starts with praise, shifts into a declaration about what God really wants, and then gets raw about still being in the middle of the struggle.
+This starts with , shifts into a declaration about what God really wants, and then gets raw about still being in the middle of the struggle.

 From the Pit to Solid Ground 🪨

-David didn't get a quick fix.
+didn't get a quick fix.
 He waited.
 Patiently.
 And God heard him.

 "I waited on the Lord — like, actually waited — and He leaned in and heard my cry.
 He pulled me out of the pit of destruction, out of the mud that was swallowing me whole, and set my feet on a rock.
 My steps went from sinking to secure.
 Then He gave me a brand new song — not a sad playlist, but a song of to our God.
 And when people see what He did?
 They'll be shook.
 They'll put their trust in the Lord."